 The ITA Exam is a ten to fifteen minute interview with two examiners.
-It has two parts: A brief interview in which the candidate talks about his or her educational experience and interest in graduate studies at USC.
-An explanation of a term or concept in examinee’s field.
+The exam has two parts: A brief interview in which the candidate talks about his or her educational experience and interest in graduate studies at USC followed by an explanation of a term or concept in the examinee’s field.
 Two terms or concepts will be given to students 24 hours prior to the exam so that they can prepare a simulated classroom presentation on one of those terms or concepts.
 The two terms are taken from a list of terms determined by the student’s department.
 The examiners will act as students and will ask questions about the term.

 - How do I register for the exam?

 - How do I get my test results?

 Instructions for getting your results will be given at the end of the ITA Exam.

 - May I retake my ITA exam?
 Students may only take the ITA Entrance Exam once a year.